 His replacement was Mike Humphreys, with whom Steve and (later) Simon played in The Chaos Brothers.
 Dave Young was brought in on bass and Steve moved to slide guitar, but a motorbike accident meant Dave had to leave the band after only a couple of weeks and Steve moved back to bass.
 This line-up played a couple of gigs and then split up.
 A month later they had reformed and played a couple more gigs that included all previous members.
 And that was it.
 Rod went on to The Jellymonsters and Magic Muscle, Steve to Stormclouds and The Chaos Brothers and Simon and Mike to The Chaos Brothers.
 But the story doesn’t stop there.
 In 2007 Steve and Mike decided to get together to record an album of material by The Doctor’s Pond.
 As there weren’t enough original songs for a full album (the band only had six self-penned numbers) Steve began to write new material.
 The debut album by the band, titled The Doctor's Pond was released on Rainfall Records in May 2009.
 Following the release of the album Steve began work on the follow up, this time deciding to handle the vocals himself and three years later, , the second Pond album, Swamp Sickness, was released by Rainfall in May 2012, featuring the enigmatc Oblivia on guest vocals.

 In 2015 the band played their first gig in 9 years at The Locomotive, Swindon on 14th November.
 The line-up was the Chaos Brothers members but with Steve and Rich swapping instruments.
 Rich played bass and Steve rhythm and slide guitar.

 They did one more gig on January 29th 2016 before slipping back into the murk of the swamp.

-But things are stirring in the psychedelic swamp once again and in 2019 the band will soon emerge with a new line-up to spread their green slime across the planet!
+But things are stirring in the psychedelic swamp once again and very soon the band will soon emerge with a new line-up to spread their green slime across the planet!